-- Consciousness is a great scheme of interrelated patterns created by the brain, which builds a model of reality by recognizing and modelling these patterns (I’m still not 100% sure about this one).
+- Consciousness is a great scheme of interrelated patterns created by the brain, which builds a model of reality by recognizing and modeling these patterns (I’m still not 100% sure about this one).

-- Caring is one of the most important characteristic of people who live a meaningful life.
+- Caring is one of the most important characteristics of people who live a meaningful life.

 - Having a good editor, early feedback, and a literary agent is very crucial for a productive career in writing.

 - Follow your intuition and the dots will finally connect.